nikkiivie-noaa/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 version control the cluster definitions anyway, so it might be good for backing up the configuration data somewhere.
 You can publish resources to the marketplace from `here <https://noaa.parallel.works/market/publish>`__

+**Why is the remote desktop showing multiple xterm terminals, and /or xclocks?**

+When the $HOME/.vnc/xstartup file is messed up, this issue can appear. edit the file to keep the following lines:
+#!/bin/sh
+unset SESSION_MANAGER
+unset DBUS_SESSION_BUS_ADDRESS
+/etc/X11/xinit/xinitrc

+If user doesn't want xclock or the terminal to start automatically, can reset by running:

+touch ~/.Xclients

+**What causes a PW session status as running is no longer accessible via the IP address, and the logs do not show any issues?**

+This issue typically occurs when the system runs out of resources, usually due to an out of memory situation.
+The display rolls back to requested since the instance is no longer reachable, and it's waiting for status updates from the instance.
+Sometimes the out of memory killer will kick in and clean up some processes to allow the system to continue functioning, but this event is not guaranteed to clean up quickly, or to leave the system in a functional state after cleanup when it does run.

+To work around this, increase the size of the instance, or add a compute partition and send the work off to worker nodes, if your workflow allows.